Chart Color Schemes

 Green Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Green Point (Central Coast - NSW) is estimated at around 6,919.
-This reflects an increase of 109 people since the 2021 Census, which reported a population of 6,810 people.
-The change was inferred from the resident population of 6,895 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 139 validated new addresses since the Census date.
-This level of population equates to a density ratio of 806 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 1.6% growth since census positions it within 1.6 percentage points of the SA3 area (3.2%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Green Point (Central Coast - NSW) is around 6,919.
+This figure reflects a growth of 109 people since the 2021 Census, which reported a population of 6,810.
+The increase was inferred from AreaSearch's resident population estimate of 6,895 in June 2024, based on the latest ERP data release by the ABS, and an additional 139 validated new addresses since the Census date.
+This results in a population density ratio of 806 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Green Point's 1.6% growth since the census is within 1.6 percentage points of the SA3 area's 3.2%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population